srevn/kqexec/README.md

 - `ALL`: Monitors all event types (combination of all the above)

+Note: When monitoring directories, `kqueue` may not trigger structural change events if a file’s contents are modified in place.
+To work around this, set `events = STRUCTURE,CONTENT`, which will add each individual file in the directory to monitoring.

 ### Command Placeholders

 Commands can include the following placeholders that will be replaced at runtime: